 The second part opens with angular rhythmic gestures set abruptly against a pensive chorale.
 The aggression of the rhythmic gestures develops further, eventually recapitulating, in darker mood, all of the earlier material of the work.
 There is no coalescence, and the chorale closes the work only because the aggression, for the moment, has ceased.

 Published by: Faber Music — 1 set of 4 performance parts (31p. -- B4 (portrait))

 First performance by Takács String Quartet — 22 Nov 04.
 Perth Concert Hall, Western Australia

 This work is also available in the following products:

-- Browse other works published by Australian Music Centre (under licence from Faber Music)
+- Browse other works published by Faber Music

 - Browse other works for String Quartets